 Oil rig fishing in the Gulf of Mexico should be on every angler’s bucket list.
 Nothing beats it for action, and you never know what you might head back to the dock with.
 From giant Amberjack and Grouper to Tuna, Wahoo, and even Marlin, the Gulf’s finest all hang out around these underwater towers.

 What makes oil rigs so productive for anglers?
 What can you catch, and how?
 And most importantly, where should you go to fish them?
 Today, we’ll cover all these questions and more.
 You can also learn what’s being done to turn these platforms into true fish havens.

 Why go oil rig fishing in the Gulf of Mexico?

+Simply put, that’s where the big fish are!
 In the past, bluewater fishing was as much a question of luck as skill.
 The basic tactic was to head out into the Gulf and troll until the clicker sounded.
 Of course, captains followed currents, temperature breaks, and visual cues like birds and debris, but finding fish was far from certain.
 Most of the time, it wasn’t even that likely.
 Oil rigs changed that.

 These towering structures attract marine life from miles around.
 They build up corals and plants, and provide shelter for bait fish.
 This, in turn, brings bigger, predatory species.
 Pretty soon, you have a complete ecosystem, from minnow to Marlin.
 You can catch a dozen different fish just by working different depths.